shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 After installing and integrating with the Auth SDK, application developers can add code to onboard users.
 Two options are available depending on how much customization is needed for your use case.

 1. Use [plug-and-play]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_plugnplay.md) feature to quickly enable the default pop-up user login interface.
 Developers are not required to build any user login UI.
-Application users can choose one of the authentication mechanisms configured by developers when the plug and play default UI offered by the Auth SDK shows up in the context of the application.
+Application users can choose one of the authentication mechanisms configured by developers when the plug-and-play default UI offered by the Auth SDK shows up in the context of the application.

 2. Build custom UI for your application and call Auth SDK functions for enabling [social authentication]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/index.md) and the [passwordless login option]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) for the application users.

 ### Sign Blockchain Transactions

 Use the `AuthProvider` in your application and call standard JSON RPC Web3 wallet functions programmatically.
 Manage user experience for signing blockchain transactions with [wallet visibility settings]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md).
 Enable authenticated users to [sign blockchain transactions]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/wallet_sign.md), send and receive tokens, NFTs and [more]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md) using the Arcana Web3 wallet.

+### Deploy App

+Once your have registered, configured your app via the Arcana Developer Dashboard and integrated the App with the Auth SDK, added all the requisite business logic to onboard users and allow authenticated users to sign the blockchain transactions, you are ready to deploy your app.

+Developers can choose to deploy one instance of the app (say, under active development) on the Arcana Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the Arcana Mainnet.

+By default, when an app is registered, a 'Testnet' configuration profile is associated with the app and the **App Address** refers to this 'Testnet' profile.
+To deploy your app on the Arcana Mainnet, you need to create a corresponding 'Mainnet' configuration profile and update your Auth SDK integration code to use the **new App Address** assigned to the app's 'Mainnet' configuration profile.
+Also, you need to specify `network` parameter in `AuthProvider` constructor as 'mainnet'.
+For details on how to deploy your app on the Arcana Testnet / Mainnet, see [App Deployment Guide]({{page.meta.arcana.root_rel_path}}/howto/deploy_app.md).

 ## Examples